theaputnam/bachelor-thesis/README.md

-# Bachelor Thesis: Crime victimization and trust in the police in Latin America.
+# Bachelor Thesis Thea Putnam: Crime Victimization and Trust in the Police in Latin America

 Research shows that social capital fuels economic growth in developing countries with weak institutions (Ahlerup et al., 2009).
 Social capital is widely acknowledged as the relationship between individuals.
 More specifically, Putnam (2000) defines social capital as “social networks and norms of reciprocity and trustworthiness” from social connections (p.
 19).
 Existing literature reveals that crime can lower social capital not only through the occurrence itself but also may indirectly decrease social capital by reducing a victim’s trust in the police and other institutions (L. R. Blanco, 2013; Corbacho et al., 2015; Pazzona, 2020).
 Thus, studying the relationship between crime victimization and trust in institutions remains valuable, especially for countries with less developed economies, such as those in Latin America.

 Thus, this thesis examines the effect of crime victimization on trust in the police in Latin America by calculating directional effects, marginal effects, and predicted probabilities.
 I further extend the study by analyzing the effect of crime victimization on trust in other institutions such as democracy, the government, and the judiciary.
 Although the regression model incorporates many control variables, it likely fails to correct for all types of bias such as omitted variable bias.
 Nevertheless, findings of this thesis still provide meaningful insight about how crime can erode social capital by lowering the probability of trusting institutions of crime victims.
 This current study contributes to the previous literature by using more recent data from a survey not widely used for the exploration of crime victimization and trust in institutions.
 Additionally, the regression equation utilizes generalized trust as an independent variable, unlike past probit or logit models in existence.
 The results show significant negative directional effects of crime victimization on the probability of trusting the police and all other institutions.
 Furthermore, I find that crime victims are 4.7 percentage points less likely to trust the police on average than non-victims.
 Additionally, results show significant positive effects of general trust on the probability of trusting the police, democracy, the government, and the judiciary.